Revenue from Contracts with Customers

 At the inception of a contract, the Company expects the period between when it satisfies its performance obligations, and when the customer pays for the services, will be one year or less.
 As such, the Company has elected to apply the practical expedient which allows the Company to not adjust the promised amount of consideration for the effects of a significant financing component, when a financing component is present.

-When the Company receives consideration, or such consideration is unconditionally due from a customer prior to transferring goods or services to the customer under the terms of a sales contract, the Company records deferred revenue, which represents a contract liability.
-Such deferred revenue typically results from billings in excess of costs incurred and advanced payments received on project contracts.
-As of September 30, 2020 and December 31, 2019, the Company classified $4,982 and $5,560, respectively, as a non-current liability, included in other liabilities on the condensed consolidated balance sheets, for those performance obligations expected to be completed beyond the next twelve months.
+When the Company receives consideration, or such consideration is unconditionally due, from a customer prior to transferring goods or services to the customer under the terms of a sales contract, the Company records deferred revenue, which represents a contract liability.
+Such deferred revenue typically results from billings in excess of costs incurred and advance payments received on project contracts.
+As of December 31, 2018, the Company classified $6,342 as a non-current liability, included in other liabilities on the consolidated balance sheets, for those performance obligations expected to be completed beyond the next twelve months.

-The decrease in contract assets for the nine months ended September 30, 2020 was primarily due to billings of $464,712, offset in part by revenue recognized of approximately $434,709.
-The increase in contract liabilities was primarily driven by the receipt of advance payment from customers, and related billings, exceeding reductions from recognition of revenue as performance obligations were satisfied.
-For the nine months ended September 30, 2020, the Company recognized revenue of $85,356 that was previously included in the beginning balance of contract liabilities and billed customers $86,203.
+The decrease in contract assets for the year ended December 31, 2018 was primarily due to billings of approximately $510,470, offset in part by revenue recognized of $485,143.
+The change in contract liabilities was primarily driven by the receipt of advance payments from customers, and related billings, exceeding reductions from recognition of revenue as performance obligations were satisfied.
+For the year ended December 31, 2018, the Company recognized revenue of $95,318, and billed customers $80,007, that was previously included in the beginning balance of contract liabilities.
 Changes in contract liabilities are also driven by reclassifications to or from contract assets as a result of timing of customer payments.

 Contracts are often modified for a change in scope or other requirements.
 The Company considers contract modifications to exist when the modification either creates new or changes the existing enforceable rights and obligations.
 Most of the Company’s contract modifications are for goods or services that are not distinct from the existing performance obligations.
 The effect of a contract modification on the transaction price, and the measure of progress for the performance obligation to which it relates, is recognized as an adjustment to revenue (either as an increase or decrease) on a cumulative catchup basis.

-The Company’s remaining performance obligations (hereafter referred to as “backlog”) represent the unrecognized revenue value of the Company’s contract commitments.
+Backlog - The Company’s remaining performance obligations (hereafter referred to as “backlog”) represent the unrecognized revenue value of the Company’s contract commitments.
 The Company’s backlog may vary significantly each reporting period based on the timing of major new contract commitments and the backlog may fluctuate with currency movements.
-In addition, our customers have the right, under some circumstances, to terminate contracts or defer the timing of the Company’s services and their payments to the Company.
-At September 30, 2020, the Company had backlog of $2,154,526 of which approximately 31% is anticipated to be recognized as revenue in the next twelve months and the remaining, thereafter.
+In addition, our customers have the right, under some circumstances, to terminate contracts or defer the timing of the Company’s services and their payments to us.
+At December 31, 2018, the Company had backlog of approximately $1,660,800.
+Approximately 25%, of our December 31, 2018 backlog is anticipated to be recognized as revenue in the next twelve months and the remaining, thereafter.

-The Company accounts for certain acquisition costs over the life of the contract, consisting primarily of commissions when paid.
+In connection with the adoption of Topic 606, the Company is required to account for certain acquisition cost over the life of the contract, consisting primarily of commissions when paid.
 Commission costs are incurred commencing at contract signing.
-Commission costs are allocated across all performance obligations and deferred and amortized over the contract term on a progress toward completion basis.
+Commission costs are allocated across all performance obligations and deferred and amortized over the contract term on a progress towards completion basis.

-As of September 30, 2020 and December 31, 2019, $1,735 of capitalized commission costs related to contracts that were not completed were included in other assets in the accompanying condensed consolidated balance sheets.
+As of January 1, 2018 and December 31, 2018, the Company capitalized $927 in commission costs related to contracts that were not completed.
 For contracts that have a duration of less than one year, the Company follows a practical expedient and expenses these costs when incurred.
-During the three and nine months ended September 30, 2020 and 2019, the amortization of commission costs related to contracts was not material and was included in the accompanying condensed consolidated statements of income.
+During the year ended December 31, 2018, the amortization of commission costs related to contracts were not material and have been included in the accompanying consolidated statements of income (loss).
+Additionally, no impairment charges in connection with the Company’s commission costs or project development costs were recorded during the period ended December 31, 2018.

 The entire disclosure of revenue from contract with customer to transfer good or service and to transfer nonfinancial asset.
 Includes, but is not limited to, disaggregation of revenue, credit loss recognized from contract with customer, judgment and change in judgment related to contract with customer, and asset recognized from cost incurred to obtain or fulfill contract with customer.
 Excludes insurance and lease contracts.